 Our skilled research and policy team works in collaboration with experts around the world to develop and share the evidence base for community sponsorship and drive high impact research partnerships on refugee protection.

-As part of the SPRING Project, we have launched a podcast investigating the nuts and bolts of the Canadian Private Sponsorship of Refugees Program.
-In monthly episodes, the project team will interview academic, policy, and practitioner experts and explore aspects of Canadian sponsorship and highlight the power of community sponsorship as an integration tool.
+In September 2022, as part of the SPRING Project, we launched a podcast exploring different aspects of the Canadian Private Sponsorship of Refugees Program.
+In monthly episodes, the project team will interview academic, policy, and practitioner experts and highlight the potential strengths of community sponsorship as an integration tool.
 You can subscribe to the podcast on Spotify

 , or Blubrry